inovex/scrumlr.io/CONTRIBUTING.md

 $ go run . -d "postgres://admin:supersecret@localhost:5432/scrumlr?sslmode=disable" -v --disable-check-origin --insecure
 ```

+## Translation
+If you want to add support for another language, just copy the base configuration `public/locales/en/translation.json` into a new directory with your language code `public/locales/{language code}/translation.json` and translate all values of the JSON properly.
+Once you're done you can open a pull request, and we will try to review your translation by a few samples.

 ## Definition of Done
 Behold our Definition of Done, an agreement we have established to ensure the quality and completeness of our work: